Vanja Stanković: Career

-Stanković won a bronze medal at the 2018 Mediterranean Games and also competed in the women's 49 kg event at the 2022 Mediterranean Games held in Oran, Algeria.
+Stanković won a bronze medal at the 2018 Mediterranean Games, where she reached the semi-finals of the women's 49 kg event before losing to Kristina Tomić of Croatia.
+In 2019, she won the US Open G2 category event in Las Vegas in the women's 49 kg event, winning all five of her bouts including the final against German Ela Aydin.
+She also competed in the women's 49 kg event at the 2022 Mediterranean Games held in Oran, Algeria.
 She won her first match and was then eliminated by eventual gold medalist Merve Dinçel of Turkey.